dwinchell/appset-example/README.md

 EOF
 ```

-3. Monitor the progress of the OpenShift GitOps installation.
+7. Monitor the progress of the OpenShift GitOps installation.

 This should only take a few minutes.
 You can optionally run the command below to monitor progress.
 ```
 oc get po -n openshift-gitops -w
 ```

+8.  **Wait** for OpenShift GitOps to be installed, and for the operator to start an instance of ArgoCD.

-4.  **Wait** for a Pod with a name that starts with `openshift-gitops-server-` to appear and transition to status `Running`, and then terminate the command output with CTRL-c.
+When the output shows a Pod with a name that starts with `openshift-gitops-server-` to appear and transition to status `Running`, ArgoCD is ready.

+When this has happened, terminate the command output with CTRL-c.

-5. Get the inital ArgoCD admin password, login, and reset the password.
+9. Get the inital ArgoCD admin password, login, and reset the password.
 ```
 export INITIAL_ARGOCD_PASSWORD=$(oc get secret -n openshift-gitops openshift-gitops-cluster -o json | jq '.data["admin.password"]' | sed 's/"//g' | base64 -d)
 export NEW_ARGOCD_PASSWORD=$(tr -dc 'A-Za-z0-9!?%=' < /dev/urandom | head -c 30) # Generates a strong random password